Irresistible Caramel Chocolate Crunch Bars

 Make-Ahead and Storage

-For longer storage, you can freeze them.
-Cut them into squares and place them in a single layer in a freezer-safe container.
-Put parchment paper between layers to prevent sticking.
-They will last in the freezer for up to 3 months.
+For longer storage, freeze the bars: cut into squares, arrange in a single layer in a freezer-safe container, and place parchment paper between layers to prevent sticking.
+Freeze at 0°F (-18°C) for up to 3 months; thaw in the refrigerator for best texture.

 Frequently Asked Questions